scality/cloudserver/docs/DOCKER.rst

     -v $(pwd)/locationConfig.json:/usr/src/app/locationConfig.json
     -v ~/.aws/credentials:/root/.aws/credentials -e S3DATA=multiple scality/s3server

-HOST\_NAME
+ENDPOINT
 ^^^^^^^^^^

-This variable specifies a host name.
+This variable specifies your endpoint.
 If you have a domain such as new.host.com, by specifying that here, you and your users can direct s3 server requests to new.host.com.

 .. code:: shell

-    docker run -d --name s3server -p 8000:8000 -e HOST_NAME=new.host.com scality/s3server
+    docker run -d --name s3server -p 8000:8000 -e ENDPOINT=new.host.com scality/s3server

 Note: In your ``/etc/hosts`` file on Linux, OS X, or Unix with root permissions, make sure to associate 127.0.0.1 with ``new.host.com``